superfly/docs/reference/configuration.html.md

 ## The `http_service` section

-For apps that only need HTTP and HTTPS services, use the this section to define a service that listens on ports 80 and 443.
+For apps that only need HTTP and HTTPS services, use this section to define a service that listens on ports 80 and 443.
 Port 80 will have an http handler.
 Port 443 will have a tls and http handler.
 Additional services defined with `[[services]]` will be configured as well.

 ```toml
 [http_service]